simonburner/hands-on-LLM/ch6/README.md

 prompts, information in the middle is often forgotten.1 LLMs tend to focus on information either at the beginning of a prompt (primacy effect) or the end of a prompt (recency effect)."

+- "Persona
+Describe what role the LLM should take on.
+For example, use “You are an expert in astrophysics” if you want to ask a question about astrophysics."

+- "Instruction
+The task itself.
+Make sure this is as specific as possible.
+We do not want to leave much room for interpretation."

+- "Context
+Additional information describing the context of the problem or task.
+It answers questions like “What is the reason for the instruction?”"

+- "Format
+The format the LLM should use to output the generated text.
+Without it, the LLM will come up with a format itself, which is troublesome in automated systems."

+- "Audience
+The target of the generated text.
+This also describes the level of the generated output.
+For education purposes, it is often helpful to use ELI5 (“Explain it like I’m 5”)."

+- "Tone
+The tone of voice the LLM should use in the generated text.
+If you are writing a formal email to your boss, you might not want to use an informal tone of voice."

+- "Data
+The main data related to the task itself."